 This Court is obligated to assess for itself whether the sanction at bar exceeds the trial court's authority to sanction a party under its inherent powers and, consequently, raises to the level of criminal contempt.
-While the trial court was careful not to label this punishment a contempt order, this label must not shield the order from a rightful appeal.
+While the trial court was careful not to label this punishment a contempt order, apparently at Plaintiffs' suggestion, this label must not shield the order from a rightful appeal.
 See Am.
 Med.
 Sec.
 Grp., Inc. v.
 Parker, 284 Ga.
 102, 104 (2008) ("[T]he appealability of an order is determined, not by its form or the name given to it by the trial court, but rather by its substance and effect.").

-When a sanction is, in effect, a contempt order, O.C.G.A. § 5-6-34(a)(2) requires this Court to provide a direct appeal.
-The General Assembly defined contempt as "[d]isobedience or resistance by any officer of the court, party, juror, witness, or other person or persons to any lawful writ, process, order, rule, decree, or command of the courts."
+If the Court determines that the sanction is, in effect, a contempt order, it is required to provide a direct appeal pursuant to O.C.G.A. § 5-6-34(a)(2).
+The General Assembly defines contempt as "[d]isobedience or resistance by any officer of the court, party, juror, witness, or other person or persons to any lawful writ, process, order, rule, decree, or command of the courts."
 O.C.G.A. § 15-1-4(3).
-The Georgia Supreme Court has also explained that the trial courts have inherent authority "to punish for contempt, any person in disobedience of its judgments, orders, and processes."
+The Georgia Supreme Court has also provided courts with the inherent authority "to punish for contempt, any person in disobedience of its judgments, orders, and processes."
 In re Orenstein, 265 Ga.
 App.
 230, 232 (2004) (emphasis added) (internal quotations omitted).
-Such a punishment is categorized as "a crime in the ordinary sense, requiring proof of the elements of the alleged contempt . . . beyond a reasonable doubt."
+But, such punishment is still categorized as "a crime in the ordinary sense, requiring proof of the elements of the alleged contempt . . . beyond a reasonable doubt."
 Cousins, 283 Ga. at 575.
 The question for this Court, then, is whether the sanction striking Ford's answers qualifies as such punishment.

 The U.S. Supreme Court has answered this question.
 It has held on multiple occasions that a sanction crosses into the sphere of criminal contempt when it exceeds that which is necessary to cure the alleged misconduct.
 See Int'l Union v.
 Bagwell, 512 U.S. 821 (1994) (discussing contempt orders); Goodyear Tire & Rubber Co. v.
 Haeger, 137 S. Ct.
 1178 (2017) (applying the same approach to excessive fee awards).
-The Court has explained that sanctions that punish conduct rather than coerce compliance are, by definition, criminal and, as in Cousins, require heightened due process protections.
-See Bagwell, 512 U.S. at 829; Honda Motor Co. v.
+In Bagwell, the Court explained that this delineation must remain firm because sanctions that punish conduct rather than coerce compliance are, by definition, criminal and, as in Cousins, requires heightened due process protections.
+See 512 U.S. at 829; Honda Motor Co. v.
 Oberg, 512 U.S. 415, 432 (1994) (stating that punitive awards raise the "acute danger of arbitrary deprivation of property").
-To "level that kind of separate penalty, a court must provide procedural guarantees applicable in criminal cases, such as 'beyond a reasonable doubt' standard of proof."
+To "level that kind of separate penalty, a court would need to provide procedural guarantees applicable in criminal cases, such as 'beyond a reasonable doubt' standard of proof."
 Haeger, 137 S. Ct. at 1186.
-Thus, Georgia and federal law are aligned: a sanction in excess of what is needed to cure the alleged misconduct is criminal, criminal sanctions require heightened protections, and Georgia affords criminal sanctions immediate review.
+Thus, Georgia and federal law are aligned: criminal sanctions require heightened protections, a sanction beyond curative is criminal, and Georgia affords criminal sanctions immediate review.